gyyu/safe-bike/README.md

 In order to make the web app:

-- flask (python)
+- Flask (Python)
-- html
+- HTML
-- css
+- CSS
-- javascript
+- JavaScript
-- jquery
+- jQuery
 - Google Maps API (for representing data points and routing between start and end destinations)

 In order to parse and sort through millions of data plots:

-- python (scripts used to reduce data can be found in the data file)
+- Python (scripts used to reduce data can be found in the data file)

 Other sources: